dmak78/creative-tech-resources/360/README.md

 When creating content for a full-size dome projection, a 180° fisheye lens was used to capture high resolution video to be projected into the dome, providing users a view that engaged their peripheral vision, virtually stepping into the image.
 The 180° content was also used in a custom iOS app that allowed the user to pan around the 180° view.

 This was nearly 5 years ago, and VR was still only a dream, but a dream on the horizon.
-Using 2-3 180° degree camera rigs or, creative stiching of video and imagery captured from a single DSLR with a fisheye lens, this method could be used to capture and/or create compelling high resolution 360° visualscapes for VR and 360 video applications.
+Using 2-3 180° degree camera rigs or, creative stitching of video and imagery captured from a single DSLR with a fisheye lens, this method could be used to capture and/or create compelling high resolution 360° visualscapes for VR and 360 video applications.

 Links:
 [180° 8-15mm Canon Fisheye Lens](http://explore-lenses.usa.canon.com/ef_8-15mm_f4l_fisheye_usm.html)